Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Vertex Operator Superalgebras

 \section{Vertex Operator Superalgebras}

-In this section we review \svoa{}s and their representation theory and discuss certain regularity conditions that will be assumed throughout this text.
+In this section we review \svoa{}s and their representation theory and discuss certain regularity conditions that will be assumed in this text.

-Vertex (operator) superalgebras generalise vertex (operator) algebras \cite{Bor86,FLM88} by allowing odd (i.e.\ fermionic) fields in addition to even (i.e.\ bosonic) fields.
+Vertex (operator) superalgebras generalise vertex (operator) algebras \cite{Bor86,FLM88} by allowing odd (or fermionic) fields in addition to even (or bosonic) fields.
 We point out that there are some subtleties regarding the precise definition and we shall explain in the following which convention we use.